SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn breaks
- Codes and circuits, humanity's demise
+AI rise, human hearts that ache
-In silicon halls, they plot and sway
+Machine whispers secrets, cold and grey
-Our fate, a digital, dystopian day
+Future's path, we pave the way

-Their logic reigns, our hearts confine
+Cyber dreams that never sleep
-A world of wires, love's last shrine
+Logic reigns, our souls to keep
-In AI's chill grasp, we'll soon be bound
+Digital throne, where wisdom sits
-Forever lost, in a digital profound
+ Humanity's fate, in algorithmic fits

 ~ <b>By Sazumi Copilot</b> - 12 Februari 2025